Latest US airstrikes in Somalia kill 6 al-Shabab extremists

 The U.S. has now carried out 35 airstrikes this year against al-Shabab, Africa's deadliest Islamic extremist group, which continues to stage deadly attacks in the capital, Mogadishu, and other cities.

+Somali intelligence officials said the latest airstrikes targeted locations in the rural villages of Jimo-Luqunyar and Adaley, 75 kilometers (46 miles) northeast of Harardere.

+They said at least four missiles hit a base for over 30 extremists assigned to collect livestock taxes from nomadic communities in the area.
+The officials requested anonymity because they were not authorized to speak to the media.

-Two airstrikes on Monday killed 37 extremists and one on Tuesday killed seven.
+Two U.S. airstrikes on Monday killed 37 extremists and one on Tuesday killed seven.

 This week's airstrikes have been carried out in Mudug region, well north of Mogadishu and the south and central areas where al-Shabab continues to hold large parts of rural land.